petaverse-cloud/pv-docs-site/docs/petority/4_devices/2_device-pairing.md

 1. Download and Install the App:

-    Start by downloading the Wagguracy app from the Apple App Store (iOS) or Google Play Store (Android).
+    Start by downloading the WAGGURACY app from the Apple App Store (iOS) or Google Play Store (Android).
 Install the app on your smartphone.

 2. Create or Log In to Your Account:

-    + If you're a new user, [create a Wagguracy account](/docs/petority/accounts/signing-up) using a valid email address and secure password.
+    + If you're a new user, [create a WAGGURACY account](/docs/petority/accounts/signing-up) using a valid email address and secure password.
     + If you already have an account, **log in** using your credentials.

 3. Preparation: